homeymusic/mami.codi.R/README.md

 ### Stretched ~ Partials: 10

 For stretched harmonics, behavioral results and theoretical predictions mostly agree.
-MaMi.CoDi predicts a relatively higher consonance peak just above P4 than the behavioral results.
 MaMi.Codi predicts peaks with minor polarity just above m3 and m7 that do not exist in the behavioral results.
-Near M2, the theoretical smoothed curve is relatively lower than the theoretical predictions plotted as points.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|